janakhpon/janakhpon/README.md

 **Databases:** MongoDB, Postgresql, Redis, Elasticsearch, MySql, SQLite, Firebase

 **Other Platforms/Tools:** I've been using Linux personally and professionally since 2015.
-I also have experience with Airtable, Mapbox, Directus, Strapi, GeoServer, CKAN, GitLab-Ci, Github-Actions, Docker, Kubernetes, PM2, and Linode.
+I also have experience with Airtable, Mapbox, Directus, Strapi, GeoServer, CKAN, GitLab-Ci, Github-Actions, Docker, Kubernetes, PM2, and managing/maintaining linux servers on Linode.

 <!-- Education